MohamedZakkaria2004/CodeAlpha_IrisDataClassification/README.md

 # CodeAlpha_IrisDataClassification
-ML model to classify Iris flowers based on measurements using Scikit-learn
+ML model to classify Iris flowers based on measurements using Scikit-learn.

 The project uses the physical measurements of Iris flowers—like petal and sepal length and width—to predict which species the flower belongs to: Setosa, Versicolor, or Virginica.